-Leadership is intentional influence, setting the example, offering a vision others can strive toward.
-Leaders provide critical feedback, promoting values toward goal achievement, engaging with others and leveraging other’s strengths.
-Leaders display vulnerability, trust, accountability and clear communication when dealing with people.
+Leadership is the act of intentional influence.
+You set the example, you develop a vision others can strive toward.
+Leaders provide critical feedback, promoting values, sharing progress toward achieving goals, engaging others and leveraging their strengths.
+Leaders display vulnerability, trust, accountability and clearly communicate when dealing with people.

-- No innovation.
-Your team responds to requests but never bring new ideas or approaches forward
+- There’s no innovation.
+Your team responds to requests but never brings new ideas or approaches forward

 - When things don’t go as planned, you always have to intervene and make decisions on even relatively simple matters

 - Consensus on decisions is easy as the team never challenges your ideas

 - Teams mirror and emulate the actions of the leader.
 By your example, the team will instill the behaviors you model

 - You take ownership for setbacks, and the team feels comfortable and open to sharing their knowledge to solve problems

 - By showing you care about the members of your team, trust enables more candid conversations and engagement